K3V1991/Magisk-Troubleshoot/README.md

 If the Error states that it's not a Magisk Zip or invalid Zip in TWRP, the Zip is not packaged correctly. <br />
 Open up the Zip and you'll likely see a Folder (named something like <NameOfModule>-master or similar). <br />
 Take all the Contents of that Folder and repack it to the Root of the Zip and try flashing it again. <br />
-It might also be that you or whoever made the Module forgot to add the Line "#MAGISK" to the updater-script File.
+It might also be that you or whoever made the Module forgot to add the Line ```#MAGISK``` to the updater-script File.
 <br />
 <br />